New or expanded cropping

 Crops that are grown in a closed system (e.g. hydroponically), forestry and non-commercial crops are not captured by the new requirements.
 An example of a non-commercial crop is where fodder crops are grown by graziers for their own cattle and are not sold to other producers.

-Recently started new cropping or horticulture activities (including preparatory work) that began before 1 June 2020 on land that does not yet meet the cropping history test will have five years to meet the test.
-However, an environmental authority will be required for future cropping or horticulture activities if the cropping history test has not been met on the land within that time.
+Recently started new cropping or horticulture activities (including preparatory work) that began before 1 June 2021 on land that does not yet meet the cropping history test will have five years to meet the test.
+However, an environmental authority will be required for future cropping or horticulture activities if the cropping history test does not continue to be met.

-New or expanded cropping or horticulture activities on land between five and 100 hectares will have a simplified application process and will need to meet the standard conditions.
+New or expanded cropping or horticulture activities on land between five and 100 hectares will have a simplified application process and will need to meet standard conditions for a standard environmental authority.
 Producers will be able to apply to vary the standard conditions if required.

 New or expanded cropping or horticulture activities over 100 hectares will need to make a site specific application to determine any tailored conditions to manage water quality risks for the newly cropped area.